davvi/Hardway3/README.md

 ex26.py

-This file has been ported to pythong 3 ..
-However I have left Zed's errors in there as intended for this excersise..
+This file has been ported to python 3 ..
+However I have left Zed's errors in there as intended for this excersize..
 Please go through and fix the errors.

+ex41.py

+This one took a bit of work ..
+There where few changes to the standard library organisation in python 3. from urllib import urlopen is no from urllib.request import urlopen The file that we pull from the website is all ascii .. to make this properly work we decode this to utf-8. other then that .. there are the usual changes here.